reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 Over time, the component boundaries in a codebase tend to deteriorate.
 Bad dependencies creep in and make it harder to work with the code.
 This has all kinds of bad effects.
 Most notably, development gets slower.

+This is all the more important if we're working on a monolithic codebase that covers many different business areas or "bounded contexts", to use Domain-Driven Design lingo.

-How can we protect our codebase from unwanted dependencies? **With careful design and persistent enforcement of component boundaries.** This article shows a set of practices that help in both regards when working with Spring Boot.
+How can we protect our codebase from unwanted dependencies? **With careful design of bounded contexts and persistent enforcement of component boundaries.** This article shows a set of practices that help in both regards when working with Spring Boot.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/boundaries" %}